CANDIDATES FOR THE FRESHMAN CLASS AT CALDWELL UNIVERSITY ARE SELECTED BASED ON:

 Essay or Graded Paper:

-You should submit, along with your completed application, a graded essay/term paper written in the last year or submit a response to one of the following questions using between 250 and 500 words:
+You should submit, along with your completed application, a graded essay/term paper written in the last year or submit a response to one of the following questions using between 250 and 650 words (If you plan on completing the Common Application, the essay included on the Common Application will fulfill this requirement):

 - Who are the people who have done the most to influence your personal development and in what ways were they influential?